PkPawarat/Robotics-Studio-1_Turtlebot_warehouse_simulation/README.md

 This is necessary as these return functions are programmed to filter readings, erasing redundant data and keeping only the necessary data.

+The returnPointCloud() function returns a converted version of pointcloud with X, Y and Z values for each point. the returnReducedPointCloud() returns  a point cloud where the points are only within a 1m radius of the robot

 ## NOTICE: when pull this project from git delete Build folder then do this command in terminal (need to do everytime)
 Create Cmake build